ajh123/gtmos/docs/running.md

 You may use `cargo test` to run the image like in [`cargo run`](#cargo-run) but it will run tests instead.

 > [!WARNING]
 > Testing system is not implemented!
+See https://github.com/ajh123/gtmos/issues/6 for more details.

 ## Real machine